 Vision for Ethnic Studies

-The Program of Ethnic Studies is committed to the teaching of Ethnic Studies from historical, interdisciplinary, intersectional, theoretical and relational perspectives.
+The Department of Ethnic Studies is committed to the teaching of Ethnic Studies from historical, interdisciplinary, intersectional, theoretical and relational perspectives.
 Our faculty members offer courses on and conduct research in the political and intellectual cultures of communities of color in the United States and within transnational contexts.
 In our teaching and research, we work to uphold pedagogies and methodologies that reflect and respect the myriad communities that our student body represents.
 Moreover, we see community engagement to be revolutionary grounding for Ethnic Studies praxis.
 Nurturing and building relationships within and across communities of color creates radical openings for understanding the nature of systemic violence while centering the resistance that is at the core of community and Indigenous knowledges and activism.
 Students and faculty in our program are encouraged to engage ethically with communities; students will be provided with support offered through courses focused on community engagement, faculty mentoring and career advising.

 We recognize the 1968-1969 struggles of the Black Student Union and the Third World Liberation Front (a coalition of organizations led by students of color) at San Francisco State University and the University of California, Berkeley, and of revolutionary youth and student movements across the world as foundational to our being.
 We affirm the long-standing and ongoing intellectual and political activism of Black, Native/American Indian/Indigenous, Asian American, Pacific Islander and Chicanx/Latinx scholars, artists and activists in our endeavors to build with, struggle alongside and learn from our students, our local communities of color and each other.
 We understand that communities of color are differently affected and produced by histories of empire, colonialism and slavery and within the afterlives of such violences.
 Centering these historical roots and embodied knowledges, we remain committed to understanding the ever-evolving field as being relational, feminist, queer and collective at its core.